-Figure 5: Example wsamp.ps diagnostic plots for the two profiles of Figure 3; software V1.2.
+Figure 6: Example wsamp.ps diagnostic plots for the two profiles of Figure 3.
 Each panel shows all ocean-velocity samples in time-depth space.

-Figure 6: Example residuals.ps diagnostic plots for the two profiles of Figure 3; software V1.2.
+Figure 7: Example residuals.ps diagnostic plots for the two profiles of Figure 3.
 Each panel shows all ocean-velocity residuals (differences between the individual measurements and the binned medians in the corresponding depth bins) in time-depth space.